Group of about 15 people smiling with clipboards on prairie trail

 You belong here

-Would you like to learn more about Kansas ecosystems, interact with ecological researchers, engage in NGSS-based lessons, and connect with like-minded teachers?
-(You do not have to be a Kansas teacher to apply!)
-The application period for 2025 is open; deadline April 30.
+Are you a secondary science teacher who would like to learn more about Kansas ecosystems, interact with ecological researchers, engage in Next Generation Science Standards-based lessons, and connect with like-minded teachers?
+You do not have to be a Kansas teacher to apply!

 Overview